EvolEcolGroup/EEG_Docker/README.md

 Welcome to the docker repository of the [Evolutionary Ecology Group (EEG)](http://www.eeg.zoo.cam.ac.uk/) - [Zoology Department](http://www.zoo.cam.ac.uk), [Cambridge University](http://www.cam.ac.uk).

 This project creates a Ubuntu docker image and pushes it to docker.com.
-The image is based on Ubuntu LTS a r (various versions).
-In addition, several apt and r packages are pre-installed so to run continuous integration on EEG projects using CircleCI.
+The image is based on Ubuntu LTS and `R`.
+In addition, several `apt` and `R` packages are pre-installed so to run continuous integration on EEG projects using CircleCI.
 The docker is pubicly available at: https://hub.docker.com/r/manicaeeg/eeg-docker.

 ## Getting Started

-The images are based on [rstudio/r-docker](https://github.com/rstudio/r-docker) based on Ubuntu 18.04 LTS with r version 4 (or 3.6 as legacy image).
-In addition, several apt and r packages are pre-installed so to run continuous integration on EEG projects using CircleCI.
+The images are based on [rstudio/r-docker](https://github.com/rstudio/r-docker) based on Ubuntu 20.04 LTS with r version 4.2.
+In addition, several `apt` and `R` packages are pre-installed so to run continuous integration on EEG projects using CircleCI.
 The dockers are generated and updated via a publicly available GitHub repository: https://github.com/EvolEcolGroup/EEG_Docker

 ### Prerequisities